lzim/teampsd/resources/r/README.md

 ## R version 3.5.3
 ## RStudio Desktop 1.1.463

+*You can check your version in R Studio by going to Help > About RStudio*

 R Analyses Packages Help Folders    |
 -----------------   |
 ggplot 2 - https://github.com/lzim/teampsd/tree/master/resources/r/ggplot2  |